changeworld/azure-docs.ja-jp/articles/store-sendgrid-php-how-to-send-email.md

      // The subject of your email
      $subject = 'Example SendGrid Email';

-     // Where is this message coming from.
-For example, this message can be from support@yourcompany.com, info@yourcompany.com
+     // Where is this message coming from.For example, this message can be from support@yourcompany.com, info@yourcompany.com
      $from = array('someone@example.com' =&gt; 'Name Of Your Company');

-     // If you do not specify a sender list above, you can specifiy the user here.
-If
+     // If you do not specify a sender list above, you can specifiy the user here.If
      // a sender list IS specified above, this email address becomes irrelevant.
      $to = array('john@contoso.com'=&gt;'Personal Name Of Recipient');

      # Create the body of the message (a plain-text and an HTML version).
      # text is your plain-text email
      # html is your html version of the email
      # if the receiver is able to view html emails then only the html
      # email will be displayed